puzzalea/grid/readme.md

 ### Centering

-If you only have one `.col` in a `.pz-row`, you can use the center and uncenter classes.
+If you only have one `.col` in a `.row`, you can use the center and uncenter classes.

 - `.sm-center` means the div will be centered at the small width.
 - A div with the chained classes `.xs-center.lg-uncenter` means the div will be centered at the beginning but will uncenter (align left) at the large width.

 ### Filling

 You can use the fill class to have a `.col` fill the remaining space.
-This is handy if you want a `.col` to fill the remaining space in a `.pz-row `regardless of the size of other elements.
+This is handy if you want a `.col` to fill the remaining space in a `.row `regardless of the size of other elements.

-- `.xs-fill` means the `.col` will fill the remaining space in a `.pz-row`.
+- `.xs-fill` means the `.col` will fill the remaining space in a `.row`.
 - A `.col` with the chained classes `.xs-fill.lg-unfill` means the div will fill the remaining space to start, and will revert to its automatic size at the large width.

 ### Show/Hide